SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

     }
     ```

-1. Update the main React component interface to match the web part property interface, because we are bypassing all the web part properties to this component.
+1. Update the main React component interface to match the web part property interface, because we're bypassing all the web part properties to this component.
 In the code editor, open the **./src/webparts/gallery/components/IGalleryProps.ts** file, and change its code to:

-    ```ts
+    ```typescript
     import { IGalleryWebPartProps } from '../IGalleryWebPartProps';

-    export interface IGalleryProps extends IGalleryWebPartProps {
+    export interface IGalleryProps extends IGalleryWebPartProps { }
-    }
     ```

 ## Render web part properties in the property pane

-For users to be able to use the newly defined properties to configure the web part, the properties must be displayed in the web part property pane.
+For a user to use the newly defined properties to configure the web part, the properties must be displayed in the web part property pane.

 1. In the code editor, open the **./src/webparts/gallery/GalleryWebPart.ts** file.
 In the top section of the file, change the **\@microsoft/sp-webpart-base** import statement to:

-    ```ts
+    ```typescript
     import {
-      BaseClientSideWebPart,
+      BaseClientSideWebPart
+    } from '@microsoft/sp-webpart-base';
+    import {
       IPropertyPaneConfiguration,
       PropertyPaneDropdown,
       PropertyPaneSlider,
       PropertyPaneChoiceGroup
-    } from '@microsoft/sp-webpart-base';
+    } from '@microsoft/sp-property-pane';
     ```

-1. Change the **propertyPaneSettings** to:
+1. Change the `propertyPaneSettings` to:

-    ```ts
+    ```typescript
     export default class GalleryWebPart extends BaseClientSideWebPart<IGalleryWebPartProps> {
       // ...
       protected getPropertyPaneConfiguration(): IPropertyPaneConfiguration {